edgedb/edgedb/docs/clients/99_graphql/protocol.rst

     losslessly represented in JSON.
 However, JSON decoders in many languages will read all such numbers as some kind of of 32- or 64-bit number type, which may result in errors or precision loss.
-    If such loss is unacceptable, then consider creating a computable property which casts the value into ``str`` and decoding it on the client side into a more appropriate type.
+    If such loss is unacceptable, then consider creating a computed property which casts the value into ``str`` and decoding it on the client side into a more appropriate type.